Film review: ‘Da 5 Bloods’ another Spike Lee joint fit for the current moment

 Lee is the kind of storyteller who dances between the future and past to examine the now.
 The filmmaker had no foresight that his film would be released following the killing of George Floyd and amid the protests inspired by the tragic event and other racial injustices, yet he has known the pressure that the societal knee can have on the neck of black America.
 The righteous fury that exists in Lee’s influential works like Do the Right Thing, Malcolm X and blackKklansman also surfaces here to provide a lesson in history that ripples with monstrous waves.

-Da 5 Bloods sets the tone with footage of Muhammad Ali refusing to serve in the Vietnam war, saying the Vietcong never lynched him or robbed him of his nationality.
+Da 5 Bloods sets the tone with footage of Muhammad Ali refusing to serve in the Vietnam War, saying the Viet Cong never lynched him or robbed him of his nationality.
 A subsequent speech from Malcolm X picks up the truth by him expressing how you can’t take “20 million black people and make them fight all your wars and pick all your cotton” without giving them “any real recompense.”
-Lee takes it even further with many more news clippings and film footage to showcase Hollywood’s wrongs in their portrayal of black people’s contributions to the wars fought.
+Lee takes it even further with many more news clippings and film footage to showcase Hollywood’s wrongs in its portrayal of black people’s contributions to the wars fought.
 One photo of Milton.
-L. Olive III, the first African-American soldier to be awarded the Purple Heart for his service in Vietnam, brings gravity to the discussion of whitewashed myths about bravery and honor.
+L. Olive III, the first African American soldier to be awarded the Purple Heart for his service in Vietnam, brings gravity to the discussion of whitewashed myths about bravery and honor.

 Although there are odd editing choices, story beats and character moments (such as a firecracker sequence with a Vietnamese boy and a sometimes puzzling arc with Majors' character), Da 5 Bloods is a powerful journey.
 Lee knows how to make audiences weep and understand their surroundings with a deeper perspective.
 His film embodies ideas — and after the immediate experiences fade to black, the implications remain and grow.